EU welcomes extension of license for Poland's TVN24 | DW | 23.09.2021

 Brussels also warned that related discussions in the Polish parliament could still undercut press freedoms.

-The network is owned by the US-owned Discovery networks and had fallen into a bit of political headwinds in Poland in recent months due to its critical coverage of the Polish government and the ruling Law and Justice Party.
+The network is owned by the US-owned Discovery networks and had fallen into a bit of political headwind in Poland in recent months because of its critical coverage of the government and the ruling Law and Justice Party.

 Prior to extending the license, the broadcasting council unanimously adopted a resolution stating that owners from outside Europe cannot hold more than a 49% stake in radio or TV station in Poland.